-In this tutorial, I will explain to you the application of Upper Confidence Bound(UCB) algorithm to solve the Multi Bandit problem and show you the whole coding process in Python.
+In this tutorial, I will explain to you the application of the Upper Confidence Bound(UCB) algorithm to solve the Multi Bandit problem and show you the whole coding process in Python.
 Let's dive into the tutorial!

 This problem can be related to more business examples such as displaying the optimal ads to the viewer.